Back To Search Results

 Histopathology

-Tissue and culture results will reveal:
+Tissue and culture results reveal:

-- Fifteen percent of aspirates contain viruses
+• Fifteen percent of aspirates contain viruses

-- Streptococcus pneumoniae 3%, Haemophilus influenzae 21%, anaerobes 6%, Staphylococcus aureus 4%, Streptococcus pyogenes 2%, Moraxella 2%
+• Streptococcus pneumoniae 3%, Haemophilus influenzae 21%, anaerobes 6%, Staphylococcus aureus 4%, Streptococcus pyogenes 2%, Moraxella 2%

-- Chronic: S. aureus 20%, anaerobes 3%, S. pneumoniae 4%, multiple organisms 16%
+• Chronic: S. aureus 20%, anaerobes 3%, S. pneumoniae 4%, multiple organisms 16%

-- Fungal incidence is 2% to 7%, most commonly Aspergillus and most commonly seen in immunocompromised patients[3].
+• Fungal incidence is 2% to 7%, most commonly Aspergillus and most commonly seen in immunocompromised patients [3]

 History and Physical

+Major factors include facial pain/pressure, congestion/fullness, nasal obstruction, nasal or postnasal purulence, hyposmia, and fever.
+Minor factors (diagnostically significant only with 1 or more major factors) include a headache, halitosis, fatigue, malaise, dental pain, cough, and otalgia.
 A physical exam is best performed after a topical decongestant.
 On exam, look for facial swelling, erythema, edema (most commonly periorbital), cervical adenopathy, postnasal drainage, or pharyngitis.
 Anterior rhinoscopy may reveal mucosal edema, mucous crusting, frank purulence, obstructive polyps, or other anatomical defects.
 Percuss the forehead and cheeks for deep tenderness.
 Transillumination of the sinuses may be helpful.
-There are five independent predictors of sinusitis: maxillary dental pain, abnormal sinus transillumination, poor response to nasal decongestants or antihistamines, colored nasal discharge, and mucopurulent, seen on examination.
-The presence of four or more is highly predictive of sinusitis.
-The overall impression of the examining physician may be more accurate than any single finding[4].
+There are 5 independent predictors of sinusitis: maxillary dental pain, abnormal sinus transillumination, poor response to nasal decongestants or antihistamines, colored nasal discharge, and mucopurulent, seen on examination.
+The presence of 4 or more is highly predictive of sinusitis.
+The overall impression of the examining physician may be more accurate than any single finding.[4]

 Evaluation

 No laboratory tests are indicated in the emergency department for acute uncomplicated sinusitis because the diagnosis is usually clinical.
 A plain sinus X-ray may detect the maxillary, frontal, or sphenoid disease but is not useful for evaluating the anterior ethmoid cells or the ostiomeatal complex from which most sinus disease originates.
 Positive findings on plain films are air-fluid levels, sinus opacity, or mucosal thickening of 6 mm or more.
 Coronal CT at a thickness of 3 mm to 4 mm is the modality of choice.
-The CT findings suggestive of sinusitis are sinus opacification, air-fluid levels, sinus wall displacement, and 4 mm or greater mucosal thickening[5].
-Culture and biopsy are indicated for chronic bacterial and fungal sinusitis[6].
+The CT findings suggest sinusitis is sinus opacification, air-fluid levels, sinus wall displacement, and 4 mm or greater mucosal thickening.[5]
+Culture and biopsy are indicated for chronic bacterial and fungal sinusitis.[6]

 Treatment / Management